JakeAnto/JakeAnto.github.io/docs/blog/posts/nextdns.md

 #### :fontawesome-solid-toggle-off: Block Bypass Methods

-I recommend leaving this off as enabling this could break some websites and block access to Tor, VPNs, proxies, etc. Your tech-savvy kids will find a way to bypass this anyway.
+I recommend leaving this off, as enabling it could break some websites and block access to Tor, VPNs, proxies, etc. Your tech-savvy kids will find a way to bypass this anyway.

 ### :material-minus-box: Denylist